YosysHQ/fpga-toolchain/README.md

 If you run into issues with these tools, please consider reporting an issue to the authors of the tools - we are just compiling them here!
 If you think your issue relates to *the way we have compiled them* then it is more appropriate to open a GitHub issue here.

-If you aren't sure where to report your issue or don't feel it fits on GitHub, you can also try sending a message in the `#open-tool-forge` channel on [1BitSquared's Discord server](https://discord.gg/s9sMfyx) or [1BitSquared's Forum](https://forum.1bitsquared.com/c/projects/open-tool-forge/16).
+If you aren't sure where to report your issue or don't feel it fits on GitHub, you can also try sending a message in the `#yosyshq` channel on [1BitSquared's Discord server](https://discord.gg/s9sMfyx).

 ## Related Projects